 MOTE Coral Transplanting

 SCUBAnauts play a crucial role in supporting MOTE Marine Laboratory and their Coral Restoration Program in the Florida Keys.
 Beginning in 2011, SNI and MOTE have collaborated to transplant endangered coral species like Acropora cervicornis (Staghorn Coral).
 Last year, SCUBAnauts were the first citizen scientists to help transplant an endangered boulder coral.
 Our involvement in these efforts, from preparing mono-loops to hang corals on underwater trees to fragmenting corals to hang, supports our mission of marine conservation and activism.

 Reef Ball Monitoring

-One important aspect of the SCUBAnauts program provides opportunities youth to educate their community about marine science.
+One important aspect of the SCUBAnauts program is the opportunity to educate our community about marine science.
 SCUBAnauts demonstrate data collection methodologies employed during their coral reef monitoring activities to the public each year at the St. Petersburg Science Festival in conjunction with Marine Quest each fall.
 Additionally, you will find SCUBAnauts SHARKcon and other marine and youth events surrounding Tampa Bay including the Gasp!
 Our Beads clean up held annual each spring after the Gasparilla Parade.

 Aquarius Underwater Habitat is located off the coast of Tavernier in the Florida Keys at 60 ft of depth.
 It serves multiple purposes of scientific research, NASA astronaut environment training, and development of new marine technologies.
 SCUBAnauts visited Aquarius in 2003, 2004, and 2007 and a select few nauts entered the habitat to speak with researchers and scientists living in Aquarius.

 Operation: Deep Climb